ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 <img src="./assets/Create_ThinkGeo_Account.png"  width="710" height="580">

 Once you activate the 'ThinkGeo UI WPF' license to start your evaluation, you should be able to see the map with our Cloud Maps layer!
-You can double-click to zoom in, use the mouse wheel to zoom in/out, and track zoom in by holding down the Shift key and using the mouse.
-You can also rotate the map by holding down the Alt key and using the mouse.
+You can double-click to zoom in, use the mouse wheel to zoom in/out, and track zoom in by holding down the Shift key and tracking the map.
+Additionally, you can rotate the map by holding down the Alt key and dragging the map.

 <img src="./assets/Cloud_Maps_Layer_ScreenShot.gif"  width="840" height="580">